extremenetworks/ansible-extreme/GettingStartedwithAnsibleusingGNS3.md

 ## Testing the Setup

+1. To confirm your credentials, connect to a network device(EXOS-VM) manually using command ```ssh xtrm_user@S1``` and run few show comamnds to verify the same

-Run command ```ansible S1 -m ping``` from the Network Automation container to check if S1 is reachable through ansible
+2. Once done, exit out of it and run command ```ansible S1 -m ping``` from the Network Automation container to check if S1 is reachable through ansible

 Expected Result:
 ```sh